AryanRai/AryanRai/README.md

 I create tools and systems that combine electronics, software, and mechanical elements into harmonious systems.
 My focus is on secure, robust systems that withstand both physical and digital challenges.

-When I'm not building hardware, I'm exploring cybersecurity concepts, playing with robotics, or designing new electronic systems.
+When I'm not building stuff, I travel, bike and cook.

 ---